 - run 'multiparts to singleparts' on the result.

-#6 Updated by Joshua Geoghegan about 3 years ago
+#6 Updated by Joshua Geoghegan over 3 years ago

 - File shortest_routes.jpg added

 We have been using this and following your instructions.

 Sometimes the path takes an indirect route even when the linework is quite simple, which you can see from the attached image.